-The Highway Code doesn't make it a specific offence to smoke while driving, any more than it’s a specific offence to change a CD, read a map or eat, but coupled with bad driving, or if they lead to an accident, any of these behaviours could result in a charge of careless driving, or not being in a position to control the vehicle.
+The Highway Code doesn't make it a specific offence to smoke while driving in a vehicle used primarily for private purposes, any more than it’s a specific offence to change a CD, read a map or eat, but coupled with bad driving, or if they lead to an accident, any of these behaviours could result in a charge of careless driving, or not being in a position to control the vehicle.

 They can also be used to show dangerous driving, an offence which could lead to imprisonment, particularly if the dangerous driving causes a death.

 Rule 148 of the Highway Code includes smoking as one of a number of distractions to be avoided when driving or riding: